-Notice, that our calculator determines the duration of a sabbatical spent with the same expenses as during working months.
+Notice that our calculator determines the duration of a sabbatical spent with the same expenses as during working months.
 For instance, if your monthly expenses are $1000, you will have a budget of $1000 per month of sabbatical in your savings.
 If you plan to be spending more or less during the leave, the duration of the break will change.

 What else to do before sabbatical leave?

-Now that you know what is a sabbatical and how to calculate its duration, you have to take into account other factors.
+Now that you know what a sabbatical is and how to calculate its duration, you have to take into account other factors.
 These include: